-Property experts believe the prospects for the first quarter 2019 remains muted but once the Brexit issue is resolved the price may increase.
+Property experts believe the prospects for the first quarter of 2019 remain muted, but the price may increase once the Brexit issue is resolved.
 2018 was one of the most difficult years for property markets in London that largely remained suffocated due to Brexit and economic uncertainties.

 Changes in EU Bills and Acts

-UK will leave EU on 29th March and there are a number of bills and acts that will be modified or negotiated, such as, the withdrawal act, trade bills, cross border trade act, immigration bills, environmental bills, etc.
+The UK will leave the EU on 29th March, and several bills and acts will be modified or negotiated, such as the withdrawal act, trade bills, cross-border trade act, immigration bills, environmental bills, etc.

-Other events Effecting Property Markets
+Other Events Affecting Property Markets

-Growing population, long-term mortgage, help-to-buy and lack of stock has kept the market attractive to many new buyers.
-If the uncertainties settle in a few months and if the situation of employment, that is, currently, at a 40-year low, continues, it will create scope for higher activities in the housing sector in 2019.
+Growing population, long-term mortgages, help-to-buy and lack of stock have kept the market attractive to many new buyers.
+If the uncertainties settle in a few months and if the situation of employment, currently at a 40-year low, continues, it will create scope for higher activities in the housing sector in 2019.

-UK Regional Cities Growth
+The UK Regional Cities Growth

-Some UK towns reported significant growth in property prices in 2018.
+Some UK towns reported a significant growth in property prices in 2018.
 These are some of the cities where the starters can look for new homes as the prices are significantly low in comparison.
-Wales was second, in terms of, the rise in property price as per Zoopla data, where the price may increase, on an average, at the rate of 3.98 per cent.
+Wales was second in terms of the rise in property price as per Zoopla data, where the price may increase, on average, at the rate of 3.98 per cent.

 To know more about UK properties, click Hamilton International Estates (www.hamiltoninternationalestates.com).